Computational Foundations for Strategic Coopetition: Formalizing Trust and Reputation Dynamics: Enhanced Experimental Validation

 \textbf{Parameter sensitivity patterns}: Trust evolution is primarily controlled by the learning rate parameters ($\lambda_+$ and $\lambda_-$), with modest contributions from reputation damage mechanisms ($\mu_R$ and $\delta_R$) and minimal influence from signal sensitivity ($\kappa$) within tested ranges.
 This validates that the core asymmetric updating mechanism dominates trust dynamics.

-\textbf{Existence of optimal parameterizations}: The Pareto frontier analysis identifies 375 configurations that simultaneously optimize multiple behavioral objectives, with the top-ranked configurations achieving perfect alignment with empirical negativity targets while maintaining balanced hysteresis and recovery properties.

-\textbf{Practical implications for parameterization}: For requirements engineering applications where precise parameter estimation is difficult, practitioners can select configurations from the Pareto-optimal set with confidence that key behavioral properties will emerge correctly.
+\textbf{Practical implications for parameterization}: For requirements engineering applications where precise parameter estimation is difficult, practitioners can select configurations from validated ranges with confidence that key behavioral properties will emerge correctly.
 The robustness across 78,125 configurations provides assurance that qualitative trust dynamics are not critically sensitive to exact parameter values.

 This experimental validation provides comprehensive evidence that the computational trust model produces behaviorally plausible dynamics across diverse parameter configurations, establishing a solid foundation for the empirical case study validation presented in the following section.